 You often don’t get to know this until you try to file your taxes and realize that someone has already filed it.
-You’d be surprised to know that at least 1.4 million identity thefts occurred in 2021, of which 45% were tax identity theft.
+You’d be surprised to know that at least 1.4 million identity thefts occurred in 2021, of which 45% were tax identity thefts.
 That’s why it is crucial to safeguard your identity and prevent tax identity theft that can make you lose your refunds.

-Top 5 tips to prevent tax identity theft
+top 9 ways to prevent tax identity theft

-1. Safeguard your social security number
+1. safeguard your social security number

-2. File taxes early
+2. file taxes early

 Another way to avoid tax identity theft is to file your taxes early.
-That way, a thief won’t be able to use your identity to file taxes and stela your refund and credit.
+That way, a thief won’t be able to use your identity to file taxes and steal your refund and credit.
 Moreover, if you notice someone has filed a fraudulent return, ensure you fill out Form 14039 to process your return.

 Additionally, filing your taxes early, say by January end, will reduce tension and prevent fraudulent filing from your account.

-3. Be aware of scams and phishing
+3. be aware of scams and phishing

 Furthermore, thieves may impersonate IRS officers and ask you for details over the phone or by email.
 Ensure you don’t fall for it and check for proof if anyone asks you for your personal information.

-4. Change your passwords often
+4. change your passwords often

 Ensure you change your password every 90 days and use a different password for different accounts.
 Moreover, choose a strong password with characters, numbers, and capital letters.
-Besides, you must enable two-factor authentication.

-5. Use alerts
+5. use alerts